 The specific area for recognition will vary each year.
 The awards program is designed to provide a framework that fosters excellence in student performance, rewards outstanding students, stimulates the arts and humanities, and promotes continuous quality in education.

-In 2015, The UT System Board of Regents will recognize student excellence in the musical arts in two categories: Solo/Duet Performance and Group Performance.
-A monetary award will be made in the winners’ names to the department of their choice: $1,500 for Solo/Duet Performance and $2,500 for Group Performance.
+In 2016, The UT System Board of Regents will recognize student excellence in the visual arts in two categories: Two Dimensional Artwork and Three Dimensional Artwork.
+One winner will be named in each category.
+A $1,500 monetary award will be made in the winners’ names to the department of their choice.

-Each campus president will recommend up to three student groups and three solo or duets for award consideration.
+Each campus president will recommend up to six students (three 2-D artists and three 3-D artists) for award consideration.
 The president will determine the internal process required, including whether the nomination process begins at the department level, the college level, or an alternative access point.

 In 2012, The UT System Board of Regents awarded its first Regents’ Outstanding Student Awards in the Musical Arts.